Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Introduction

-In contrast, we introduce \textbf{\textit{Stylos}} (meaning \textit{pens} in French), a single-forward framework for 3D style transfer that eliminates the need for per-scene optimization and precomputed camera parameters, and generalizes effectively to novel categories, scenes, and styles. \ Stylos employs a shared Transformer backbone with two pathways: content and style images are projected into a shared feature space, where content retains self-attention for geometric reasoning, and style is injected via global cross-attention to condition aesthetics.
-Notably, the global cross-attention also benefits the preservation of geometric details. \ Geometry-related attributes, such as depth, camera intrinsics, and extrinsics, are derived from backbone features, whereas style conditioning guides the prediction of color coefficients.
-These outputs are estimated through prediction heads that serve as the interface between feature space and the final Gaussian representation. \ Prior works in 2D style transfer typically rely on distribution alignment~\citep{li2017demystifying}, which operate on image statistics but lack explicit multi-view or 3D consistency.
-To address this, we explore alternative objectives and propose a voxel-based 3D style loss that aligns aggregated scene features with style statistics, providing stronger view-consistent stylization while preserving geometric fidelity.
+In contrast, we introduce \textbf{\textit{Stylos}} (meaning \textit{pens} in French), a single-forward framework for 3D style transfer that eliminates the need for per-scene optimization and precomputed camera parameters, and generalizes effectively to novel categories, scenes, and styles. \ Stylos employs a shared Transformer backbone with two pathways: content and style images are projected into a shared feature space, where content retains self-attention for geometric reasoning, and style is injected via the CrossBlock modules that are primarily composed of a self-attention layer followed by cross-attention. \ Geometry-related attributes, such as depth, camera intrinsics, and extrinsics, are derived from backbone features, whereas style conditioning guides the prediction of color coefficients.
+These outputs are estimated through prediction heads that serve as the interface between feature space and the final Gaussian representation. \ A representative style loss function in 2D style transfer is based on feature distribution alignment~\citep{li2017demystifying,huang2017arbitrary,jing2019neural,singh2021neural}, which operate on image-level statistics and do not explicitly enforce multi-view or structural consistency required for 3D stylization. \ To address this, we explore alternative objectives and propose a voxel-level 3D style loss that aligns aggregated scene features with style statistics, providing stronger view-consistent stylization while preserving geometric fidelity.

 We evaluate Stylos across different scenarios, including category-level transfer and cross-scene generalization.
 Our assessment spans challenging real-world benchmarks, where Stylos produces stylized renderings with high visual fidelity and consistent geometry, demonstrating robustness even in previously unseen environments.
 Our main contributions are threefold: